canonical/microceph/docs/reference/commands/enable.rst

 ``mon``
 -------

-Enable the MON service on the --target server (default: this server)
+Enables the MON service on the --target server (default: this server).

 Usage: